NxPKG/khulnasoft-docs/content/waf/tools/lists/create-dashboard.md

 To create a list, follow these steps:

-1. Log in to your [Cloudflare account](https://dash.cloudflare.com) and select your account.
+1. Log in to your [Khulnasoft account](https://dash.Khulnasoft.com) and select your account.

 2. Go to Account Home > **Manage Account** > **Configurations**, and then select **Lists**.